ALPHA INTERNET LIMITED – DATA PRIVACY NOTICE

 Automated Decision Making

-We use Automated Decision Making to generate a Fraud Risk Score (“FRS”) for all clients.
+We use Automated Decision Making to generate a Fraud Risk Score (“FRS”) for all clients, via our trusted third party service provider Maxmind.
 A high FRS can prevent an order from being process automatically.
 Each FRS is based on many factors, including your IP address, determined geolocation and email service provider.
 We cannot release all the factors affecting your FRS as this information could be used to circumvent our Fraud Prevention System, and therefore compromise the safety and security of all clients.
 If you have any concerns about this process, please contact us at email@example.com to arrange an alternative verification method.

 Change of purpose